 Nurse practitioners are advanced practice registered nurses who are educated and trained to diagnose and treat acute illnesses and chronic conditions.
-According to the International Council of Nurses, these nurses have masters degrees and the expertise to manage acute and chronic medical conditions, both physical and mental.
+According to the International Council of Nurses, these nurses have at least a master's degree and the expertise to manage acute and chronic medical conditions, both physical and mental.
 NPs are qualified to diagnose medical problems, order tests and treatments, perform advanced procedures, prescribe medications and make referrals for a wide range of acute and chronic medical conditions.